 Coupeville School District’s indoor classrooms and garden classrooms are dynamic!
 Our Garden Coordinator, Zvi, is busy keeping both areas of our School Garden Program engaged, excited and growing!
 Check in with this page to read the latest news.

-Harvest of the Month: Tomatoes!
+Harvest of the Month: Broccoli!

 Harvest of the Month: Carrots!